Veld: Highveld

-Much of the interior of Southern Africa consists of a high plateau, the higher portions 1500–2100 m of which are known as the Highveld, starting at the Drakensberg escarpment, 220 km to the east of Johannesburg and sloping gradually downwards to the west and south west, as well as to the north, through the Bushveld towards the Limpopo river.
+Much of the interior of Southern Africa consists of a high plateau, the higher portions 1500–2100 m of which are known as the highveld, starting at the Drakensberg escarpment, 220 km to the east of Johannesburg and sloping gradually downwards to the west and southwest, as well as to the north, through the bushveld towards the Limpopo River.

-These higher, cooler areas (generally more than 1500 m above sea level) are characterised by flat or gently undulating terrain, vast grasslands and a modified tropical or subtropical climate.
-To the east, the Highveld's border is marked by the Great Escarpment, or the Mpumalanga Drakensberg, but in the other directions the boundary is not obvious and often arbitrary.
+These higher, cooler areas (generally more than 1500 m above sea level) are characterised by flat or gently undulating terrain, vast grasslands, and a modified tropical or subtropical climate.
+To the east, the highveld's border is marked by the Great Escarpment, or the Mpumalanga Drakensberg.
+Still, the boundary is often arbitrary and not apparent in the other directions.
 The blesbok and quagga were among the large animals that once roamed on the highveld in great numbers.
-Nowadays there still is a sizeable population of springbok in some areas, though much of the area is devoted to Balls farming and South Africa's largest conurbation (Gauteng Province).
+Nowadays, a sizeable population of springbok still occurs in some areas.
+Much of the area, though, is devoted to commercial farming and South Africa's largest conurbation (Gauteng province).

 Lowveld

-The lowlands, below about 500 m altitude, along South Africa's northern border with Botswana and Zimbabwe, where a 180-million-year-old failed rift valley cuts into Southern Africa's central plateau and locally obliterates the Great Escarpment, is known as the Lowveld.
-The Limpopo and Save rivers run from the central African highlands via the Lowveld into the Indian Ocean to the east.
-The Limpopo Lowveld extends southwards, east of the Drakensberg escarpment through Mpumalanga Province and ultimately into eastern Eswatini.
-This southern limb of the Lowveld is bounded by South Africa's border with Mozambique to the east and the north-eastern part of the Drakensberg to the west.
-This region is generally hotter and less intensely cultivated than the Highveld.
+The lowlands, below about 500 m altitude, along South Africa's northern border with Botswana and Zimbabwe, where a 180-million-year-old failed rift valley cuts into Southern Africa's central plateau and locally obliterates the Great Escarpment, is known as the lowveld.
+The Limpopo and Save Rivers run from the central African highlands via the lowveld into the Indian Ocean to the east.
+The Limpopo lowveld extends southwards, east of the Drakensberg Escarpment through Mpumalanga province and ultimately into eastern Eswatini.
+This southern limb of the lowveld is bounded by South Africa's border with Mozambique to the east and the northeastern part of Drakensberg to the west.
+This region is generally hotter and less intensely cultivated than the highveld.
+Until the mid-20th century, the lowveld was still infested by the tsetse fly, which transmits the sleeping sickness called nagana among the Zulus.

 Thornveld

-Thornveld (also thorn veld or thornveldt), often referred to as "acacia thornveld", is a type of semi-arid savanna in which grassland with thorny acacia and certain species of thorny bushes predominate.
+Thornveld (also thorn veld or thornveldt), often referred to as "acacia thornveld", is a type of semiarid savanna in which grassland with thorny Acacia and certain species of thorny bushes predominate.
 The predominant plant species are usually different in the thornveld of the plains or in the hill thornveld, where, for example, species of genus Balanites are common.
 Some of the characteristic species in the thornveld include: